Is My Roof Suitable for Solar Panels?

 Will I need planning permission to have solar panels installed?

-Generally home owners do not need planning permission to have solar panels installed.
-If you live in a conservation area or if your house is listed you may need planning permission in some cases.
+Generally homeowners don’t need planning permission to have solar panels installed.
+However, if you live in a conservation area or if your house is listed you may need planning permission in some cases.